Income Tax Rules for NRI Returning to India

 Non-Resident Indians or NRIs, just like any other individual taxpayer in India, need to follow the income tax guidelines as mentioned under the Income Tax Act of India.
 This certainly means that any NRI individual needs to submit his/her taxes on time and also submit a valid and duly filled in Tax Return as stipulated under the Income Tax Act of India.

-NRI Returning Back to India
+NRI Returning to India Permanently

 NRI Income Tax Rules

 Under the Income Tax Act of India, NRI or an ordinary resident of India is considered one and the same.
 However, there are certain important points which an NRI individual needs to understand in order to understand the income tax rules of India.

 - Salary Income of an NRI individual is taxable only when the salary is received in India which would include receiving the salary in any account in any bank at any branch situated within India by self or even if someone receives the salary on behalf of the NRI individual.

 - Apart from the salary income received by an NRI within India, some other incomes which are taxable for an NRI (whatever is applicable) would include: